alebmorais/medical_automation/README.md

 This guide provides step-by-step instructions for deploying the Medical Automation Suite, which includes the **Medical Phrase Client** and the **Snippet Expander**.

+> **Looking for the streamlined production bundle?**
+> The `clean_suite/` directory contains only the files that are actively used in the current deployment (server script, SQL data, and Windows clients).
+Copy that folder to start from a minimal, distraction-free snapshot of the project.

 ## Security Hardening Overview

 To keep the deployment resilient, follow these six guardrails: